otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Prekey Publication Message           ------------->

                                      <-------------  Receives a DAKE-3 message and
-                                                     stores the User Profiles and
+                                                     stores the Client Profiles and
                                                      Prekey Profiles (if present),
                                                      and the Prekey Messages.
                                                      Sends a Success message.